sarajahedazad/Suzuki-manuscript-2026/README.md

 A Principal Component Analysis (PCA) model (with the first 2 components) was fitted on the scaled training features, and the resulting transformed array is saved.

 ### `PC_test.txt`
-After scaling the test features using the train-fitted scaler and then applying the PCA fitted on the training data, the transformed test array is saved.
+After scaling the test features using the train-fitted scaler and then applying the PCA model that is fitted on the training data, the transformed test array is saved.
 `PC_train.txt` and `PC_test.txt` are used in visualizing clusters.

 ### `utils.py`